openapistack/docs/docs/openapi-client-axios/api.md

 ### .getRequestConfigForOperation(operation, args)

-Creates a generic request config object for operation + arguments top be used for calling the API.
+Creates a generic request config object for operation + arguments to be used for calling the API.

 This function contains the logic that handles operation method parameters.